The 12 Best Ski Resorts in Japan 2022

 Recommended for those who

 NISEKO UNITED is located in Hokkaido and is arguably the most popular ski resort for international skiers, snowboarders, and visitors to Japan.
-It is known for its high quality of powder snow and the expansive backcountry area.
+It is known for its high-quality powder snow and expansive backcountry area.

 One of the most notable aspects of NISEKO UNITED is the large amount of snowfall it gets each year.
 You can expect the slopes to be completely reset after one night, allowing for it to be in the best condition all the time.

-Around the slopes, there are hotels that you can stay at that have hot springs.
-With an abundance of bars and restaurants in the surrounding areas, you can be sure to enjoy the nightlife of Niseko to the fullest.
+There are hotels around the slopes with hot springs.
+With an abundance of bars and restaurants in the surrounding areas, you can be sure to enjoy Niseko’s nightlife to the fullest.

 Many international skiers visit NISEKO UNITED and as a result, the area can become very crowded.
 However, this also means you will be able to get around just fine without having to know much Japanese.